+Art Sculpture: Semester 2 Prerequisite: none

+This course is designed for students who enjoy working with three-dimensional materials.
+Students will draw, plan and sculpt an extended artwork using clay that may be functional or purely decorative.
+They will be given the opportunity to explore a range of sculpture techniques, working in a more independent manner that reflects Visual Arts in Upper School courses.
+They will also have the opportunity to improve their ability to talk and write about the art that they are creating.

+THE ARTS PATHWAYS TO SENIOR SCHOOL COURSES

+TECHNOLOGIES

-TECHNOLOGIES Technologies describes two distinct but related areas of study: - 1.
-Design and Technologies, in which students use design thinking and technologies to generate and produce solutions for authentic needs and opportunities - 2.
+Technologies describes two distinct but related areas of study:

+- 1. Design and Technologies, in which students use design thinking and technologies to generate and produce solutions for authentic needs and opportunities - 2.
 Digital Technologies, in which students use computational thinking and information systems to define, design and implement solutions.

 In an increasingly technological and complex world, it is important to develop knowledge and skills to analyse and creatively respond to design and/or digital challenges.

 Technologies enrich and impact on the lives of people and societies globally.
 Society needs enterprising students who can make discerning decisions about the development and use of technologies, develop solutions to complex challenges and contribute to sustainable patterns of living.
 Technologies can play a significant role in transforming, restoring, and sustaining societies and natural, managed, and constructed environments.

 Technologies motivate young people and engage them in a range of learning experiences that are transferable to family and home, constructive leisure activities, community contribution and the world of work.

 Technologies provide students with authentic learning challenges that foster curiosity, confidence, persistence, innovation, creativity, respect, and cooperation.

+The Technologies Learning Area at Carine comprises courses in the following subject areas:

+Digital Technologies: Business Technologies

+Digital Technologies

+Media

+Photography and Design

+Design and Technologies: Design and Technology

+Home Economics

-The Technologies Learning Area at Carine comprises courses in the following subject areas: Business Technologies: Business Studies Digital Technologies: Information and Communication Technology Design and Technologies: Design and Technology Photography and Design Home Economics Digital Technologies and Design and Technologies courses are compulsory in Years 7 and 8 Year 9 Electives Small Business 9-1: Semester 1 Prerequisite: none The world of business is dynamic and exciting.
+Digital Technologies and Design and Technologies courses are compulsory in Years 7 and 8

+Small Business: Semester 1

+The world of business is dynamic and exciting.
 It demands certain skills and attributes which students will be given the opportunity to develop.
 Discover the sneaky tricks advertisers use to get consumers to buy their products, learn how to establish a small business and develop decision making skills.
 Students will create their own small business idea, logo and advertisement using the marketing techniques they have learned.
 Small Business is an opportunity for students to investigate the world in a way that might help them discover where their future could be when they leave school.

-Running a Small Business 9-2: Semester 2 Prerequisite: none This course provides practical skills and knowledge associated with the business world.
-Students will run their own small business, on a market day, promoting their product or service.
+Small Business: Semester 2 Prerequisite: none

+This course provides practical skills and knowledge associated with the business world.
+Students will run their own small business, promoting their product or service.
 They will develop a business plan and website for their business.
 This course is designed to develop an understanding of the nature and purpose of small business and the opportunities it provides for employment including self-employment.

-Year 10 Electives Personal Finance 10-1: Semester 1 Prerequisite: none Want to learn how to make money and manage it?
+Personal Finance: Semester 1

+Want to learn how to make money and manage it?
 Ever wondered what mobile contract was the best for you or whether you need insurance?
 Want to learn ways of saving money for that special something?
 Personal Finance looks at ways of making money, investing money, and using money wisely.
 Students will learn to budget and become independent financial gurus.
 Personal Finance is recommended for all students as financial literacy is imperative in today's society.
-This course provides a good foundation for ATAR (Australian Tertiary Admission Rank) Accounting and Finance in Year 11.
-Accounting and Entrepreneurship 10-2: Semester 2 Prerequisite: none
+This course provides a good foundation for ATAR Accounting and Finance in Year 11.

+Accounting and Entrepreneurship: Semester 2 Prerequisite: none